Knee injections Wyomissing, PA

 - Infection (due to the puncturing of the skin)

+If you notice one or more of these side effects, be sure to notify your doctor immediately so they can assess your knee.
 If your knee becomes hot and painful, contact one of our specialists right away.

 How many knee injections can I have?

 Doctors usually recommend waiting at least 3 months before having another injection and limiting the injections to a single joint to 3-4 per year.
+Too many injections in an area can result in damaged cartilage, so you want to limit the amount you can get in a single year.
+You want to have enough time in between each injection and don’t have more injections than what your doctor recommends.

 Knee Injection Recovery